 Those limits may vary depending on month/time of day, for example summer minimum and winter peak.

 Technical limits will apply even under System-intact conditions.
-If the limit is breached during system normal conditions (N-0), the DNO will be required to take appropriate action to curtail Part 4 Distributed Energy
+If the limit is breached during N-0, the DNO will be required to take appropriate action to curtail generation as necessary.